suffolklibraries/lgc/content/collections/events/stroke-songlines-04-12.md

     content:
       -
         type: text
-        text: 'All our sessions are free but donations are welcome. ' -
+        text: 'All our sessions are free but donations are welcome.
+These sessions are run in partnership with the Stroke Association. '
+  -
     type: paragraph
     attrs: